New Tax Regime Calculator

 How Tax Is Calculated Under the New Regime

-Step 1: Calculate total income by adding gross salary and other income (interest, rental income, capital gains, etc.).
+Step 1: Calculate total income by adding gross salary, rental income, and other income.

-Step 2: Subtract the standard deduction of Rs 75,000 to arrive at taxable income.
+Step 2: Subtract standard deduction of Rs 75,000 (salaried only) and NPS employer deduction u/s 80CCD(2) to arrive at taxable income.

 Step 3: Apply slab rates progressively to taxable income.